Antelope Valley Poppy Reserve

 Antelope Valley Poppy Reserve displays a brilliant orange carpet of California Poppies every spring.
-70 miles north of Los angeles and 20 miles west of Lancaster, this reserve blooms between mid March to early May, influenced largely by the weather.
+70 miles north of Los Angeles and 20 miles west of Lancaster, California, this reserve blooms between mid March to early May, influenced largely by the weather.

-We went based on wildflower forecasts on the internet and it turned out to be the perfect day.
-Poppies were in full bloom painting the valley in a vibrant orange.
-Some of the other flowers that bloomed in the valley were Phacelia, Lathenia (goldfield), Bristly fiddleneck and Blue gilia.
-It was a hot and windy day but we managed to get few good pictures.
+April 2014: We went based on wildflower forecasts on the internet and it turned out to be the perfect day.
+There is a designated parking area, which is usually packed during the peak season, more so on the weekends.
+It was a hot and windy day for long hikes, but we did manage to get some beautiful photos.
+Poppies were in full bloom, painted the valley in vibrant orange.
+Some of the other flowers that bloomed in the valley were Phacelia, Lathenia (goldfield), Bristly Fiddleneck and Blue Gilia.
+We drove around some of the smaller roads off of Lancaster Rd as well.

 Orange field of poppy flowers / Poppy and Goldfield flowers